 What other channels do your ideal customers use for communication?
 Where do they “hang out?”
 Where can you connect, engage, and bring value?

-In this article I want to show you a few of the other options out there when it comes to social media for business.
+In this article I want to show you a few of the other options out there when it comes to social media marketing for small businesses.

 One note: You don’t necessarily need to “be everywhere.”
 Do some research and find out if your buyer personas are using a particular platform.
 Test it.
 If it connects you to them, great.
 If not, it’s just a test.
 Just be sure not to open an account, then never go back to interact.
 That’s like opening an office and never staffing it.
 Set notifications so someone on your team sees when people interact, and answer them.